Skip to content

 2. remove any double quotes from around the target field

-3. replace the sample value with the name of the link field from the parent dataset where the target value is obtained, enclosed in a pair of square brackets (eg, replace 1000900200 with [Property Number])
+3. replace the sample value with the name of the link field from the parent dataset where the target value is obtained, enclosed in square brackets, for example replace 1000900200 with [Property Number]

 Example: